OpenStackSanDiego/SecurityServiceChains/Lab2.md

   * Virtual machine logins will generic login account details below

 ## Networking Setup

+There's no need to run this command if the security groups are already setup from lab 1.
+Rerunning the commands will result in a warning if the security groups are already in place but won't cause any harm.

   * Setup network security groups to allow SSH and HTTP to the project from your laptop external network
 ```bash
 openstack security group rule create --dst-port 80 --protocol tcp --ingress default